corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 # The steps of building a remote network

 ### S3: Simple Storage Service
-Think of S3 as an infinitely large external hard drive or cloud storage service to store and retrieve any amount of data, at any time, from anywhere on the web.
-It's great for data backup, archiving, and serving web content.
-#### Versioning the buckets
-- Enabled at the bucket level
-#### Security
-- **pre-signed URL v.s. public URL**
-	- The former contains a signature that carries the user's credentials in the URL, which is inherited from the permissions of the user that generated the URL for GET/PUT.
-	- S3 Pre-Signed URLs are temporary URLs that you generate to grant time-limited access to some actions in your S3 bucket.
-- **Policies
-	- Explicit DENY in an IAM Policy will take precedence over an S3 bucket policy.
-	- User-based
-		- IAM Policies
-	- Resource-based
-		- Bucket Polices
-			- JSON based policies: Resource, Effect, Actions, Principal
-			- Use it to grant access to buckets/accounts, encrypt objects at upload
-			- Use cases
-	- Object ACL(Access Control List)
-	- Bucket ACL

 - **Encryption
 	- **Default Encryption v.s.
 Bucket polices
 		- Default Encryption is auto applied and bucket polices are added.